United Arab Emirates Air Force: Personnel and training

 UAEAF crew chief communicating during an engine test at Nellis Air Force Base during Red Flag 11–2 on February 2, 2011.

-The UAEAF consists of about 4,000 personnel.
+The UAE Air Force consisted of about 4,000 personnel as of 2002.

 In the 1970s and 80s, the UAEAF was instructed by Pakistan Air Force pilots on Dassault Mirage 5s, the backbone of the UAEAF at the time.
 Even today, many of the personnel are ex-Pakistan Air Force officers and technicians.
 Most of the flying instructors at Al Ain are from Pakistan, training pilots using Grob G 115, Pilatus PC-7, Aermacchi MB-339, and BAE Hawk 63 aircraft.
-A few officers of No. 12 Squadron (Hawk 102) at Al Minhad Air Base, are also from the Pakistan Air Force.
+A few officers of No. 12 Squadron (Hawk 102) at Al Minhad Air Base are also from the Pakistan Air Force.
 Some of these officers are on deputation (active service), but most are on civilian contracts with the Air Force Headquarters in Abu Dhabi.
 Numerous officers of other nationalities have also trained UAE pilots, among them Pakistanis, Moroccans, Canadians, Jordanians, and South Africans.
 Women have started training as pilots.
 The first batch consisted of engineers given approval for flight training.
-So far, only three women have become actual fighter pilots and one a transport pilot.
+So far, only three women have become actual fighter pilots, and one is a transport pilot.
 One woman pilot was grounded due to an ejection from a training flight in a Hawk 63.
 Instructors at Al Dhafra Air Base are now mainly from the US, as the UAEAF has retired its Mirage 5s in favour of F-16s.

-Currently there are five main air bases operational, split between the Western and Central Air Command.
+Currently, there are five main air bases operational, split between the Western and Central Air Command.
 The Joint Aviation Command has its own airbase and operates a wide range of helicopters.